 - Absalom “kissed” everyone who approached him (2 Sam.
 15:5).

 - David “kissed” an old man Barzillai (2 Sam.
 19:39).

 - Joab “kissed” Amasa (2 Sam.
 20:9).

 - In the NT, believers should greet one another with a holy kiss (Rom.
 16:16; 1 Cor.
 16:20; 2 Cor.
 13:12; 1 Thess.
 5:26; 1 Pet.
 5:13),

 Men at this time expressed brotherly love in different ways.
 There are cultures today where men walk down the street holding hands, but this is not a sign of sexual attraction.

-Second, look at the context: David and Jonathan kissed “and wept together, but David wept the more.”
-This does not refer to a make out session (!!), but to affection for each other during a time of sadness and despair.
-The emotion expressed was sorrow—not erotic pleasure.
+Furthermore, look at the context: David and Jonathan kissed “and wept together, but David wept the more.”
+This does not refer to a sexual encounter!
+It describes deep sadness and despair.
+The emotion expressed is sorrow—not erotic pleasure.